Platformus/Platformus/README.md

 ### Platformus.Barebone

-This is the basic extension that contains such things as base controller class, base view component class and base view model class, backend UI and controls etc. Every other extension uses Platformus.Barebone to have unified look and behavior.
+This fundamental extension provides base classes for controllers, view components, view models etc. Also it provides data and storage support, base backend with UI and controls etc. Every other extension can use Platformus.Barebone to have unified look and behavior.

 ### Platformus.Configuration

+This extension provides configuration classes (Section, Variable etc) with backend UI.
+Every other extension can use Platformus.Configuration to work with user-defined configurations in unified way.

 ### Platformus.Security

+This extension provides security classes (User, Role, Permission, UserManager etc) with backend UI.

 ### Platformus.Static

+This extension provides static content classes (File etc) with backend UI (simple file manager).

 ### Platformus.Globalization

+This extension provides multicultural and multilingual content support.
+Also it provides backend UI for editing the list of supported cultures.
+Every other extension can use Platformus.Globalization to have such content in unified way.

 ### Platformus.Content

+This extension provides object-oriented content support with frontend and backend UI.

 ### Platformus.Navigation

+This extension provides menus support (creating and displaying) with frontend and backend UI.

 ### Platformus.Forms

+This extension provides forms support (creating, displaying and user input processing) with frontend and backend UI.

 ## Quick Start